fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 | age     | 33          |
 | cityOfResidence     | "Manchester" |

 We can look up values in this table by the key.
-With data stored like this, we can see what values like "Manchester" actually mean - in this case, it refers to a city of residence for the user.<br>
+With data stored like this, we can see what values like `"Manchester"` actually mean - in this case, it refers to a city of residence for the user.

-In JavaScript, we can use an object (An object is a collection of properties.
-Each property is a key-value pair) to store data in a table-like way, where we can look up data using a key.<br>
+In JavaScript, we can use an object to store data in a table-like way, where we can look up data using a key. _An object_ is a collection of properties.
+Each property is a key-value pair.

 We can declare an object like this.